 The pass runs from September 1-August 31 of the school year that your child is in fourth grade.
-So after September 1, go to the site: EveryKidinaPark.gov.
+So after September 1, go to the site: EveryKidOutdoors.gov.
 With your fourth grader, click on Get Your Pass.
 They will need to do a few activities to get the pass, but at the end, you will print a paper pass.
 Take this paper pass to any park and they give your 4th grader their own personal National Park Pass.
-Our fourth grader thought it was the neatest thing, and he even signed it himself!
-Mom kept the pass in her wallet for safe keeping, but he presented it for entrance to all the sites we visited.
-At every single park, the ranger on duty made a big deal of recognizing our fourth grader, which he thought was pretty cool.
+You can see the list of places in Utah where you can trade your paper in for a plastic pass on the Every Kid Outdoors site.

 We were also able to use our pass to go up to Tibble Fork.
 The pass allows entrance to American Fork Canyon/Alpine Loop.
 We did not visit Timpangos Cave, but with the pass, your fourth grader can get a free ticket into the cave.
 We saved so much money with this program.
-There are a few places where the Every Kid in a Park Pass does not cover certain fees, though.
+There are a few places where the Every Kid Outdoors Pass does not cover certain fees, though.
 At Jewel Cave, we had to pay for the longer tour we wanted to go on, but if we had taken the basic tour our entire family would have received free entrance.
 At Wind Cave, we did receive FREE tickets for our cave tour.
 In Devil’s Postpile, we paid for the shuttle to enter the monument.
 Make sure to check out restrictions on your pass before you go.

 We love this initiative to get more kids out into National Parks.
 There are so many wonderful places to explore and this offers more families the chance to go.
-So if you have a fourth grader, or will soon, make sure you take advantage of the Every Kid in a Park pass.
+So if you have a fourth grader, or will soon, make sure you take advantage of the Every Kid Outdoors pass.
 If you need any ideas on where to visit, we have lots of information on National Sites all over the Western United States.
 You can also use the menu above and choose the National Parks & Sites Tab.